 When you say “troll” to someone of my age, we recall images of short, hairy, smelly, human-like creatures with big feet, uncontrollable drooling and live under bridges.
 Today a “troll” refers to someone who cyber-stalks people and intentionally provokes them in various online forums or social networks.
 (Maybe that word hasn’t changed much.)

-A “friend” always has been an ally, a supporter, someone we would regard with affection and trust – someone who had my back.
+A “friend” always has been an ally, a supporter, someone we would regard with affection and trust – someone who had our backs.
 Today it’s someone I may not even know very well but we’re connected on Facebook.
 Now it’s even a verb meaning to add this stranger to a list of people with whom I’m connected on Facebook.

 More nouns which have undergone a “meaning – full” facelift are mouse, feed, tweet and status.
 These verbs as well have undergone a change due to technology: click, swipe, stream, check-in, poke, tag and pin.

-Technology has done its part in redefining the English language, but what about the focused redefinition of a word that is a key to an argument, to reasoning or to the battle of world views?
-What about the changing of the meaning of a word strategically in order to win the argument, the reasoning or the battle of world views?
+Technology has done its part in redefining the English language, but what about the intentional redefinition of a word that is key to an argument, to reasoning or to the battle of world views?
 Is there a focused strategy in play?
 Absolutely, I believe there is.

 ChangingMinds.org, is a website dedicated to helping people professionally with skills that can make them better negotiators, sales professionals, leaders, brand developers, etc., The site includes a section devoted to the redefinition of words as part of a strategy to win debate, negotiations or in practicing persuasion.
 Consider how they say to do it: